 Of course, since your company develops software, you are bound to have GitHub as your platform for code building and review.
 Use Google Drive to manage your project documentation or opt for Microsoft SharePoint if you need a more comprehensive collaboration package with enhanced functionality.

-Ensure your team’s communication by setting up an instant messenger, such as Slack or Skype.
+Ensure your virtual team communication by setting up an instant messenger, such as Slack or Skype.
 The same tool can also be used as a means of your daily meetings.

 As you can see, there are a lot of products that you can use in Agile distributed teams that can help you achieve the maximum effectiveness.